Brexit-related guidance for companies

 This aims to ensure that companies are ready to take the necessary steps to enable undisrupted supply of their medicines in the EU for the benefit of patients, based on the assumption that the UK will become a third country.

-Update: European Council adopts decision extending the period under 'Article 50'
+Update: Extension of the period under 'Article 50'

-The decision makes clear that the UK remains a Member State for the duration of the extension, with all the rights and obligations set out in the treaties and under EU law.
+The UK remains a Member State for the duration of the extension.

 EMA calls on all pharmaceutical companies in the EU to continue their preparedness for the UK’s withdrawal.

-Based on the European Council decision, the deadline of 29 March 2019 referred to in Brexit related guidance should be understood to be replaced by 12 April 2019 until further notice.
+Based on the European Council decision, and until further notice, the deadline of 29 March 2019 referred to in Brexit related guidance should be understood as referring to 31 October 2019.

 Companies should check this page regularly for guidance on the consequences of Brexit, as EMA and the European Commission are preparing a series of guidance documents.